stan-alam/Certifications/README.md

 # Certifications
-Certifications - no exclusive to Meta, LinkedIN...Linux...etc
+Certifications - not exclusive to Meta, LinkedIN...Linux...etc